 Amateurs want to be noticed but Professional want to be remembered

 You must worry more about legacy then ego.
 Don’t think about the quick win but think about where your business is heading.
 Are you working towards your next book deal, speaking at a big trade conference or perhaps looking to take on a big fleet contract for your garage business?
 Look beyond today’s instant gratification and plan for long term success.

 So how about it?
 Professional or amateur?

-My weekly radio show Coffee With Derek broadcast on March 2nd 2016 on Iman FM.
+My weekly radio show Coffee With Derek broadcast on March 2nd 2017on Iman FM.
 The show contains some Business Creativity and Innovation.
 Entertainment is provided with a little music from Dire Straits plus an interview with Caroline Palmer from Raising The Baa – Leadership and Management training using Sheep.

 Part two of my weekly radio show Coffee With Derek broadcast on April 6th 2017 on Iman FM.
 Some things on Business Creativity and Innovation plus a little music from REM.